 In summary, the process is to assess a claim and make a payment, or reject the claim for some reason.
-For this example, we’ll simplify the final step into merely calculating the payment amount and suppose that a follow-on process will actually make the payment to the customer, or send a rejection letter in case the calculated amount is zero.
+For this example, we’ll simplify the final step into merely calculating the payment amount and suppose that a follow-on process will actually make the payment to the customer or send a rejection letter.
 Instead, we’ll focus how we assess the claim in order to calculate the payment amount.
-In particular, we want to be able to model the case that a large team is handling a high volume of claims.
+In particular, we want to be able to model for a large team is handling a high volume of claims.

 To handle a large volume of claims, we need a way to work with a large team, in order to do lots of work in parallel.
 However, a small volume of claims require special processing.
 Perhaps the claim is very large, which means that an assessor must visit the customer and investigate the claim, or perhaps it is a complex claim that is difficult to assess.

 If this special processing needs a senior assessor to assess the claim, then this will make it difficult to assign the Assess claim tasks to team members without first knowing more about the claim.
-To address this situation, we can split the task to assess the claim into a process that allows us to use a different flow for claims that require special processing.
+To solve this, we can split the task to assess the claim into a process that allows us to use a different flow for claims requiring special processing.
 We can add checks that a junior assessor can perform to see if special processing is required, and process the claim themselves if not.
 When special processing is required, specific assessment tasks can be assigned to a senior assessor.

 Most claims can be handled completely by junior assessors.
 Junior assessors also perform the checks to discover whether a claim requires special processing by a senior assessor.
-Senior assessors can be left with a smaller workload: they only have to investigate high-value claims and process complex claims.
+Senior assessors can be left with a smaller workload, as they only need to investigate high-value claims and process complex claims.

-We have identified two different roles, to optimise handling a large number of cases: Junior Assessor and Senior Assessor.
+We’ve identified two different roles to optimize handling a large number of cases: Junior Assessor and Senior Assessor.
 Part of our process definition is that each task will always be assigned to one of the two roles.

-These two roles are only defined within this process, so they are not organisational roles.
-Within a small insurance company, employees with the job title (organisational role) Junior Clerk might be candidates for the Junior Assessor process role, while any Manager or Senior Partner might be a candidate for the Senior Assessor process role.
+These two roles are only defined within this process, so they are not organizational roles.
+Within a small insurance company, employees with the job title (organizational role) Junior Clerk might be candidates for the Junior Assessor process role, while any Manager or Senior Partner might be a candidate for the Senior Assessor process role.
 A larger company might have more specialist positions in the company that correspond more closely to the process roles.
-As far is process modelling goes, this is separate to the process definition.
+As far is process modeling goes, this is separate to the process definition.